Updated August 19, 2021

 Simplified Guidance for In-Person Gatherings

-- New CDC Guidelines in Covenantal Community (June 1, 2021) interprets the new US governmental recommendations for individual vaccinated people for the realities of multi-age, open communities.
+- Individual Masking in Covenantal Community (Updated August 19, 2021) interprets US government recommendations for individual vaccinated people for the realities of multi-age, open communities.

-- Guidance for Singing Together as COVID-19 Subsides (May 12, 2021) offers clear ideas for safely making music in worship and beyond.
+- Guidance for Singing Together as the Pandemic Evolves (Updated August 19, 2021) offers clear ideas for safely making music in worship and beyond.

 - Where to Start?
 (May 26, 2021) breaks down the somewhat overwhelming number of possibilities for gradual in-person regathering into some more approachable steps.